lftl/GeocodableBehavior/README.md

 propel.behavior.geocodable.class = path.to.GeocodableBehavior
 ```

-Add the behavior in your schema, and set the geocoder_provide to "old"
+Add the behavior in your schema, and set the geocoder_provider to "old"

 Add OldGeocoder.php to the runtime path.